jgm/pandoc/tests/writer.rst

 .. [longnote]
    Here's the other note.
 This one contains multiple blocks.

-   Caret characters are used to indicate that the blocks all belong to a single footnote (as with block quotes).
+   Subsequent blocks are indented to show that they belong to the footnote (as with list items).

    ::

          { <code> }

-   If you want, you can use a caret at the beginning of every line, as with blockquotes, but all that you need is a caret at the beginning of the first line of the block and any preceding blank lines.
+   If you want, you can indent every line, but you can also be lazy and just indent the first line of each block.

 .. _embedded link: /url